 goal is to communicate clearly, and that the appearance of these

 technical items plays a role in this communication process.

 - Don't try to bluster your way through a proof or a

 procedure.
 Instead, if there is a gap in your proof, acknowledge

 it.
-If you have a bug in your code, tell me what it is and why
+If you have a bug in your code, say what it is and why you think

-you think it happens.
-Better yet, come talk with me beforehand
+it happens.
+Better yet, go talk with your professor beforehand and see